Bioinorganic Chemistry 1200-1CHBNORWZ

 Learning outcomes

-To an advanced degree, the concepts of inorganic and bioinorganic chemistry, including the properties of chemical elements and their compounds; in particular:
+- has an advanced understanding of concepts related to bioinorganic chemistry, including the properties of chemical elements and their biologically important compounds

 Assessment criteria